Asymptotic Analysis of IMEX-RK Methods for ES-BGK Model at Navier-Stokes level: Introduction

 In the fluid dynamic limit, i.e., in the case of the limiting compressible Euler equations, numerical methods that work effective while keeping the mesh size and time step fixed as the Knudsen number approaches zero, are referred to as asymptotic preserving (AP) \cite{Jin}.
 Additionally, a scheme that not only preserves the correct asymptotic behavior but also maintains high accuracy in the fluid dynamic regime is called asymptotically accurate (AA) \cite{IMEX_book}.
 In other words, a scheme that satisfies both the AP and AA properties exhibits robustness and high accuracy in the fluid dynamic regime, without resolving the small Knudsen number.

-On the construction of AP and AA methods for kinetic models, IMEX time discretization \cite{ARS, CK, Pa-Ru, Boscarino10, Boscarino2007, Boscarino09} have been successfully applied and studied.

-We {focus} our literature reviews to the works on the NS limit based on IMEX time discretization applied to BGK or ES-BGK model. {There is, of course, a considerable amount of literature on the use of IMEX-RK methods for BGK-type equations, (see, e.g.,\cite{PareschiDimarco, DiPa, IMEX_book}).
+{On the construction of AP and AA methods for kinetic models, IMEX time discretization \cite{ARS, CK, Pa-Ru, Boscarino10, Boscarino2007, Boscarino09} have been successfully applied and studied. }We {focus} our literature reviews to the works on the NS limit based on IMEX time discretization applied to BGK or ES-BGK model. {There is, of course, a considerable amount of literature on the use of IMEX-RK methods for BGK-type equations, (see, e.g.,\cite{PareschiDimarco, DiPa, IMEX_book}).
 For instance, in \cite{Mieussens,TQ}, the authors considered a micro-macro decomposition of the BGK equation and then applied IMEX-RK schemes to the resulting coupled system.
 In \cite{JinFilbet}, authors introduced a first order IMEX method for ES-BGK model and showed that it is consistent to first order time discretization of CNS equations.
 High order IMEX-RK methods of type CK (or type II) \cite{Hu} and IMEX multistep methods \cite{PareschiDimarco} are also similarly applied to ES-BGK model, and the methods are shown to be able to capture the NS limit under suitable conditions.
 However, reference \cite{Hu} focuses solely on a specific subclass of IMEX schemes (namely, type CK or type II methods, \cite{IMEX_book}).}

 {This paper provides a broader and more unified analysis of the various IMEX-RK schemes, specifically type I and type II, extending and improving upon existing results in the literature for the ES-BGK model.
 In particular, we study their asymptotic behavior and generalize the results presented in \cite{Hu}, showing that both types of schemes are capable of capturing the compressible Navier-Stokes (CNS) limit without resolving the small parameter $\varepsilon$. }